VideologyInc/thermal-demo/README.md

     </details>

 ## SCAiLX-USB + FLIR
-- Connect SCAiLX-USB to SCAILX-SOM-AI using the SCAiLX-FLEX-60/120 connector cables by match at GPIO-A pin.
+- Connect SCAiLX-USB to SCAILX-SOM-AI using the SCAiLX-FLEX-60/120 connector cables by matching at the GPIO-A pin.
 - Connect the FLIR Camera to SCAiLX-USB using cable type C to A.
 - Check the device connectivity.
 ```bash